-He joined the University of Melbourne in 1996 as the Professor of Electrical and Electronic Engineering and was appointed Dean of the Melbourne School of Engineering in 2007.
-Previously, he was a lecturer at the University of Gent (1986 – 1988) and the University of Newcastle (1988-1990), and a Reader at the Australian National University (1990-1996).
+He joined the University of Melbourne in 1996 as the Professor of Electrical and Electronic Engineering and was appointed Dean of the Melbourne School of Engineering in 2007, a position he left in Feb 2018 to take up the role of Lab Director of IBM Research Australia.

 Iven has extensive experience in consulting for both industry and government.
 In May 2008, he was awarded the ATSE Clunies Ross Award by the Australian Academy of Technological Sciences and Engineering (ATSE) for a new approach to managing large scale open channel water distribution networks.